g0v/taipei/README.md

 You can flag down a taxi from the street.
 Starts at NT$70-90, but in some tourist sites away from central Taipei (eg., Jiufen), the price will be a little bit higher.

-**Uber** is also available in Taipei and convenience for foreign users.
+**Uber** is also available in Taipei, with the same price as taxi (when without surge pricing), and in most situation are more convenience for foreign users.

 ### YouBike (Bike sharing)